Chris Barnes (musician): Cattle Decapitation

 On November 7, 2012, while on tour with Metal Blade labelmates Cattle Decapitation on the Autumn Apocalypse Tour, Barnes reportedly "sucker punched" Cattle Decapitation frontman Travis Ryan during a verbal altercation, resulting in Cattle Decapitation dropping off the tour.
 Ryan stated that Barnes had been making unsavory remarks about Cattle Decapitation onstage the night prior, and that he punched him mid-sentence when confronted about it.
 Travis said that Barnes performed a "Rocky dance" and retreated after punching him.
 Travis took to Facebook after the incident, where he called Barnes a "fucking hack".
-He said: "I've personally passed on at least 5 six feet tours over the last 8 or so years because he pulls so much nonsense on the support bands because his ego is astronomical. [...]
-He couldn't handle the fact that we were destroying him nightly on merch and talked shit about us on stage last night.
-I went to confront him about that and he sucker punched me as I was talking.
-He immediately RAN out the door and fled to his bus like he does every night when the two fans that are left for their show are trying to get him to sign something."
-In response, Barnes apparently mocked the band's vegetarianism in a since-deleted Twitter post, where he said: "If you eat tofu you'll get you're ass kicked in a fight. #knocked out."
-Barnes later stated that Ryan "broke into" Six Feet Under's backstage lounge and "start[ed] calling names" and "[got] in [his] face," while denying sucker punching him.
+In response, Barnes mocked the band's vegetarianism in a since-deleted Twitter post, where he said: "If you eat tofu you'll get you're[sic] ass kicked in a fight. #knocked out."